-For any field trip to the Tule Lake Unit it is recommended to schedule a ranger led education program to get the most out of your field trip.
+For any field trip to the Tule Lake National Monument it is recommended to schedule a ranger led education program to get the most out of your field trip.
 Both Camp Tulelake and Tule Lake Segregation Center are gated and require a ranger to provide access.
 Since most of the Tule Lake Segregation Center is now privately own it is recommend to talk to rangers ahead of time to make sure your group doesn't trespass on private property.
 Rangers are often available for provide education programs if scheduled far enough in advance.
 Requests for programs should be made at least 6 weeks in advance of the field trip.

 Ranger education programs currently include tours through Camp Tulelake, (a Civilian Conservation Corps camp, that was later used as Prisoner of War camp for German and Italian POWs.